mayaj0yce/professional-portfolio/README.md

 # professional-portfolio
+A personal and professional portfolio that contains one piece of sample work and 4 blank, placeholder images.
+There are personal photos and a description of myself. there are links to contact me at the bottom of the page.

 personal and professional portfolio
 GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio